 Courses should be completed within one trimester (15 weeks).
-All course work and tests must be submitted on or before the deadline in order to fall within the time limit.
+All course work and tests must be submitted on or before the deadline to fall within the time limit.
 Students are responsible for monitoring deadlines.
 An extension may be requested as per the Extensions Policy noted in the Student Handbook.
-Please note that course extensions may have an impact on future class enrollment due to prerequisite concerns.
+Course extensions may have an impact on future class enrollment due to prerequisite concerns.